kotcrab/ghidra-allegrex/README.md

 ### VFPU Limitations

-Modelling the VFPU in Sleigh was pretty tricky due to how the same registers get different names depending on the instruction.
-There are few instructions I couldn't get quite right:
-- Only disassembly is possible with current implementation, decompiler won't be implemented.
+- Decompilation support is rather basic, almost every operation is converted to a function call such as `vadd_q(...)`
-- First operand of `vpfxs`, `vpfxt` and `vpfxd` won't be decoded, requires too complex logic.
+  - Semantics of `vpfxs`, `vpfxt` and `vpfxd` are not currently modeled
-- Last operand of `vrot.s`, `vrot.p`, `vrot.t` and `vrot.q` won't be decoded, requires too complex logic.
-- Second operand of `vfim.s` will be shown as integer, should be shown as float.
+- Second operand of `vfim.s` will be shown as an integer, should be shown as a half float.
 Sleigh does not support float tokens.

 ### Building